 Early work on emotion detection in speech focused on the extraction of hand-crafted features for classification.
-Liscombe et al. (2003) extracted a set of continuous features based on the fundamental frequency, amplitude and spectral tilt of speech and analyzed its correlation with different emotions.
-Contemporary literature has focused on deep neural networks with particular successes in transfer leraning.
-Pappagari et al. (2020) studied the transfer of embeddings from
+Liscombe et al. (2003) extracted a set of continuous features based on the fundamental frequency, amplitude and spectral tilt

 Table 1: Contemporary emotion detection models, with their modalities, emotion sets and average IEMOCAP (Busso et al., 2008) performance.
 These models were trained on 4/5 of IEMOCAP and evaluated on the held out fifth.